A Predominant Amount Of Pheomelanin Will Produce:

 Area Effect of High Pheomelanin Practical Takeaway

 Pain Perception Some studies suggest increased sensitivity to pain and higher prevalence of migraine headaches.
-Day to day,
+Still, Maintain a balanced diet rich in magnesium and avoid excessive caffeine.

 Psychological Traits Correlations with higher levels of creativity and openness have been observed, though causation remains unclear.
-Maintain a balanced diet rich in magnesium and avoid excessive caffeine.
+Embrace creative outlets; encourage supportive social environments.

 Managing Skin Health With High Pheomelanin

-1. Sun Protection Is essential
+1. Sun Protection Is very important

 • Broad‑spectrum SPF 30+ sunscreen applied 30 minutes before sun exposure.